grusha89/digitalgarden/_notes/Documents/Documents grid/Grid. Bulk actions.md

 > [!important] Bulk payment
 > Bulk payment considers payment via bank API.
 Not only documents that are marked for payment can be paid.

-Detailed information how to connect bank account to wflow and how to manage bank connection can be found in [[Integrations.
-Bank]]
+Detailed information how to connect bank account to wflow and how to manage bank connection can be found in [[Bank connections]]

 Supported banks:
 - Ceska sporitelna